julianneq/Lake_Problem_DPS/Re-evaluation/README.md

 `mkdir DPS/output`,
 `mkdir Intertemporal/output`,
 `cd DPS && qsub resimulateDPS.sh`,
-`cd ./../Intertemporal && resimulateIT.sh`.
+`cd ./../Intertemporal && qsub resimulateIT.sh`.
 You can change the number of nodes and processors on line 3 of `resimulateDPS.sh` and `resimulateIT.sh`.
 Make sure to also scale the walltime on line 2 up or down, accordingly.
 If necessary, change lines 7 and 8 for your machine.

 * Next, calculate the domain satisficing criterion for the policies found by each solution strategy.
-From this directory run `python calcRobustness.py`.
+From this directory run the following commands:
+`module load python-2.7.5`
+`python calcRobustness.py`.
 This should write `DPSrobustness.txt` and `ITrobustness.txt` to this directory.

 Next, go to the FigureGeneration directory (`cd ./../FigureGeneration`) to generate the plots found in Quinn et al. (In Review)